Mucopolysaccharidosis type IVA

 Management of individuals with MPS IVA is best undertaken by multiple specialists, including psychiatrists, physical therapists, occupational therapists, and others.
 Enzyme replacement therapy (ERT) using elosulfase alfa, or Vimizim™, is still being investigated, but recent studies have confirmed the beneficial effects of the long-term ERT in adult patients with Morquio disease type A 5, 6.

-CENTOGENE offers detection of enzymatic activity of the lysosomal enzyme N-acetylgalactosamine-sulfate sulfatase, full GALNS gene sequencing and deletion/duplication testing of the GALNS gene.
+CENTOGENE offers detection of enzymatic activity of the lysosomal enzyme N-acetylgalactosamine-sulfate sulfatase, GALNS gene sequencing and deletion/duplication testing of the GALNS gene.
 GALNS is also part of certain gene panels:

 - Mucopolysaccharidosis panel